[Sahara Overland] gets right to the heart of desert travel

 • Work with a major long-term EU-funded scientific project in the Sahara

 • Advice on a BF Goodrich product launch

 • Safety and survival briefing for FAAM air crew (right; atmospheric research)

-I’ve also provided informal route advice on such events as the London to Cape Town Rally and the successful London to Cape Town record attempt which managed to drive 10,000-miles across 20 countries in less than 12 days.
-On both types of events the choice of route was critical to the eventual success.
+I’ve also provided informal route advice on such events as the London to Cape Town Rally and a successful London to Cape Town record attempt.
+On both types of events, the choice of route was critical to the successful outcome.

-On the way I’ve also helped put several hare-brained schemes straight, been approached by authors of romantic fiction and Hollywood scriptwriters to clarify details in their Sahara-based research, and even reassured worried parents about their siblings setting off on a Saharan adventure.
+On the way I’ve also helped put several hare-brained schemes straight, been approached by authors of romantic fiction and Hollywood scriptwriters to clarify details in their Sahara-based projects, adventuresome honeymooners, and even reassured worried parents about their siblings setting off on a Saharan adventure.

-I am also occasionally asked to advise on expeditions or projects which can range from:
+I also advise on expeditions or projects which can range from:

-• Explaining what’s possible in the ever-changing Saharan security environment with which I am very familiar, having attended security briefings and provided feedback at the British Foreign Office.
+• Explaining what’s possible in the ever-changing Saharan security environment with which I’m very familiar, having attended security briefings and provided feedback at the British Foreign Office.

 • Offering individuals a complete package where vehicles are acquired, prepared and delivered to the desert so busy clients can fly in, have their desert adventure and fly home.